Madaniarias/unit1_g1/README.md

 - Python is cross-platform and will work on Windows, macOS, and Linux so it will be accesible to download from almost any computer.
 - Does not take much space and it is easy and quick to download (It can be download from their webpage in a matter of minutes).

+CODE OF THE PROGRAM IS IN THE MEDIA FILE ALONG WITH THE FUNCTIONALITY TEST.
+ username: Sato
+ Password: mssato

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.